- Lincoln City / Gleneden Beach Lodging or see the Lincoln City lodging page

 Inn at Spanish Head.
 All oceanfront rooms - nestled against a rugged cliffside.
 Dine in penthouse restaurant and bar.
 Studios to suites w/ microwaves and refrigerators to full kitchens.
 Wi-fi, spa, saunas, exercise room and heated swimming pool.
 Conference, meeting rooms, wedding planner.
 4009 SW Highway 101.
 Lincoln City, Oregon.
 1-800-452-8127 or 541-996-2161. www.spanishhead.com

 Inn at Wecoma.
-Formerly Farmer's Daughter Hotel.
-Sleek, modern design w some partial ocean views, balconies and fireplaces.
-Spacious guestrooms w/ microwave, refrigerator, coffeemaker, free continental breakfast.?
+Renovation to all 63 hotel rooms, each suite has a natural palette, modern furnishings.
+Some partial ocean views, balconies and fireplaces.
+Spacious guestrooms w/ microwave, refrigerator, coffeemaker, free hot breakfast with generous portions.
 Indoor pool and a hot tub.
-W-fi, fitness room, business center, and located within walking distance to finest restaurants.
+W-fi, fitness room, business center.
+Shuffleboard area, in-room power ports, business center in lobby.
 867-sq-foot conference room for business meetings or large social events.
 Some pet friendly.
 945 NW Hwy 101.
 Lincoln City, Oregon.
 800-452-8981. www.innatwecoma.com

 A1 Beach Rentals, Lincoln City.
 Perfect for large family vacations all the way down to a getaway lodging for two - with over 25 vacation rental homes to choose from.
 A breathtaking collection of craftsman or traditional beachfront homes, or oceanview houses – from one to seven bedrooms.
 In various areas of Lincoln City and overlooking the beach, with some in Depoe Bay.
 All kinds of amenities are available, like hot tubs, decks, BBQ, rock fireplaces, beamed ceilings and more.
 Some are new, some are historic charmers.
 Lincoln City, Oregon.
 1-(503)-232-5984. www.a1beachrentals.com.